mattrea6/CMT316-article-classifier/README.txt

 To run the classification using the pre-selected best parameters, use command;
 > python Main.py
 Results are printed to the terminal.

+GetData.py contains functions that get raw data from all text files under bbc\
+Preprocess.py contains functions that tokenise, lemmatise, vectorise and convert articles to n-gram form.
+FeatureSelection.py contains functions that count word frequency and create word frequency vectors Visualise.py contains a function that takes classification results and visualises them.